TAILOR-UoB/new_ways_of_publishing/booksource/examples/interactive-content.md

 mylink = widgets.jslink((a, 'value'), (b, 'value'))
 ```

-The results of the interactions with the widgets can be used in following code
+The results of the interactions with the widgets can be used in the following code
 cells.

 ```{code-cell} ipython3